Lilt (company)

-Lilt is an American company based in Emeryville, California that provides computer-assisted translation software employing artificial intelligence, in more than 70 languages.
+LILT is an American company based in Emeryville, California that provides computer-assisted translation software employing artificial intelligence, in more than 70 languages.

 History

-Lilt was founded in 2015 by Spence Green and John DeNero.
+LILT was founded in 2015 by Spence Green and John DeNero.
 The company executes text, digital, audio, and video translations.
-Unlike other translation platforms and software, Lilt uses a "human-in-the-loop" system, where a human translator can modify a word when he/she encounters it.
+Unlike other translation platforms and software, LILT uses a "human-in-the-loop" system, where a human translator can modify a word when he/she encounters it.

-In 2018, the company received Series A funding of $9.5 million, and its Series B was $25 million.

-In Lilt’s Series C funding in 2022, it received an additional $55 million.
-As of April 2022 Lilt has secured USD 92.5m in total funding.

-The company has worked with "Five Eyes", the US Air Force, Navy, the FBI, Hudson's Bay Company, Sprinklr, In-Q-Tel (IQT), Intel AI Builder, and Intel Capital.
-Lilt is helping the US government with translation for the Russo-Ukrainian War.

 It helped for translation and early warning during Hurricane Fiona and Hurricane Ian.
-In addition, Lilt intends to extend its services for early warning products related to disaster management and early warning systems.
+In addition, LILT intends to extend its services for early warning products related to disaster management and early warning systems.

-Features

-The Lilt Platform has three components:

-Lilt Translate is a computer-aided translation tool to enhance translator productivity.

-Lilt Connect provides content exchange via a translation management system (TMS), a content management system (CMS), and other business systems.
-This integration approach allows customers to send their content to Lilt for translation, from within the business system they are already using.

-Lilt Manage is an enterprise localization management tool that streamlines program workflows with Lilt Manage.

-Supported languages

-As of March 2023, the following languages are supported by Lilt.